eldereng/JSEP-ClassSplitting/README.md

 2) Run R Script (`ExtractPositiveClasses.R`) to extract restructured classes from `MetricsPerClassReleaseOrdered.csv`.
 This script analyzes the evolution of the LCOM metric of a given class by calculating the difference between the values of the metric from one release to another.
 Thus, 1048 classes are selected and the file `PositiveClasses.csv` is created.

 	- The next step is to verify if refactoring has undergone in the classes where those high variations of LCOM have occurred.
 Thus, we performed a qualitative manual inspection.
-Due to the large number of classes (1,048), we extracted a random sample to conduct this manual inspection.
-Thus, this sample are inside the file `InspectedClassesFinal.xlsx`.
+Due to the large number of classes (1,048 in `PositiveClasses.csv`), we extracted a random sample to conduct this manual inspection and this sample are inside the file `InspectedClassesFinal.xlsx`.

 ## Section 5.
 PREDICTIVE MODEL FOR REFACTORING